BitcoinDesign/Guide/guide/payments/request.md

 ### Address types

 There are several address types that can be used for on-chain transfer requests.
 Each address type has unique benefits, such as SegWit saving on network fees.
 Supporting every address type makes a wallet more interoperable and lets users access the benefits offered by each type.
-More on [address types]({{ "/guide/glossary/address/" | relative_url }}) page.
+More on the [address types]({{ "/guide/glossary/address/" | relative_url }}) page.

 ### Meta data